dougaparry/dougaparry.github.io/_pages/teaching.md

 *Database Systems Design*<br/>
 Stellenbosch University

-In this course students learn how to model, design, develop, and interact wirg database systems using modern approaches and tools.
+In this course students learn how to model, design, develop, and interact with database systems using modern approaches and tools.

 **Socio Informatics 262 (2016)**<br/>
 *Images of Organisation*<br/>